Microchip-MPLAB-Harmony/audio_apps/apps/audio_player_basic/readme.md

 The application currently only supports WAVE (.wav) format files and ADPCM (.pcm) files.

 The audio_player_basic application uses the MPLAB Harmony Configurator to setup the USB MSD Host, file system, codec, and other items in order to read the music files on a USB mass storage device and play it back through the WM8904 Codec Module.
 It scans WAV (PCM) format files from a mounted FAT drive and streams audio through a WM8904 Audio Codec to a pair of headphones.
-In the application, the number of audio output buffers can always set to be more than two to enhance the audio quality.
-The size of input buffer in this application is be chosen to be able to handle the data supported.
+In the application, the number of audio output buffers can always be set to more than two to enhance the audio quality.
+The size of input buffer in this application is chosen to be able to handle the data supported.

 The following figure shows the architecture for the demonstration (USB Host version shown):